oracle-livelabs/oci/oci-stack-monitoring-fundamentals/import-oci-services/import-oci-services.md

 	![Load balancer topology page, highlighting the used by relationship with the WebLogic cluster](images/4-3-import.png " ")

-	Using what you have learned in this lab on how to navigate Stack Monitoring, when you review the topology of **EBS04a**, you can see the load balancer that the WebLogic cluster uses within the overall topology.
+	If you so choose, using what you have learned in this lab on how to navigate Stack Monitoring, if you review the topology of **EBS04a**, you can now see the load balancer that the WebLogic cluster uses within the overall topology.

 	![EBS home page, highlighting the topology that includes the load balancer we imported and the relationship we created](images/4-4-import.png " ")